zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 ## Selected Journal Publications
 Jiang, Z., Choudhury D., & Sharma, A. (2022).
 Spectrally transformed CMIP6 decadal outputs to aid interannual-to-decadal precipitation prediction over Australia. *In preparation for submission to Water Resources Research*.

 Jiang, Z., & Johnson, F. (2022).
-A New Method for Postprocessing Numerical Weather Predictions Using Quantile Mapping in the Frequency Domain. *In preparation for submission to Monthly Weather Review*.
+A New Method for Postprocessing Numerical Weather Predictions Using Quantile Mapping in the Frequency Domain. *submitted to Monthly Weather Review, under review*.

 Jiang, Z., Johnson, F., & Sharma, A. (2022).
 A new method for combining precipitation and evapotranspiration for characterising future drought impacts. *submitted to Water Resources Research, under review*.

+Kusumastuti, C., Jiang, Z., Mehrotra R., & Sharma, A. (2022).
+Correcting systematic bias in climate model simulations in the time-frequency domain. *Geophysical Research Letters*, e2022GL100550. [link](https://doi.org/10.1029/2022GL100550)

 Jiang, Z., Sharma, A., & Johnson, F. (2021).
 Variable transformations in the spectral domain – Implications for hydrologic forecasting. *Journal of Hydrology*, 603, 126816. [link](https://doi.org/10.1016/j.jhydrol.2021.126816)